 Travel Insurance for Lombok: It’s a good idea to purchase reliable travel insurance when visiting Lombok Indonesia.
 WorldNomads is considered by many to be the best for adventure-based travel.
 Alternatively, SafetyWing offers cheap insurance, especially for extended trips.

 Lombok Indonesia is located within the Nusa Tenggara Barat province.
 This volcanic island is one of the Lesser Sunda Islands, which is found just east of the popular tourist island of Bali.
 The sea separating the two islands is called the Lombok Strait.

 Wondering how to get here?
 Below is an up-to-date guide on the best ways to get to the island.

 There are daily flights between Lombok and Denpasar, as well as many other direct routes within Indonesia and internationally (including direct flights from Perth).
 Airlines flying into Lombok include Garuda, Lion Air, Silk Air, and Trans Nusa.
 You can compare the best flights across all of these airlines using CheapOAir for great deals.

-There’s a ferry service from Sanur on neighboring Bali island which goes to Lombok each day.
-This is a new speed-boat service that takes roughly 3 hours.
+There’s a new convenient boat service from Bali that goes to Lombok each day.
+This journey takes roughly 1.5 hours.

 24 Best Things to Do on Lombok Indonesia